-The Triumph Acclaim was a historic car for Leyland – and British car production as a whole
+The Triumph Acclaim was a historic car for British Leyland – and British car production as a whole.
+We get behind the wheel to see how it fares today

 By the 1980s, the once great British Leyland empire was in tatters.
 The public perception of the company was tarnished by the extensive industrial action of the 1970s and the quality of the cars they were actually producing was hit-and-miss – Morris Ital, anyone?